ChenhanYu/hmlp/README.md

-export HMLP_USE_BLAS  = false  if you don't have a BLAS library. export MKLROOT        = xxx    to_the_path_of_intel_mkl export OPENBLASROOT   = xxx    to_the_path_of_OpenBLAS Set HMLP_USE_CUDA     = true   to compile code with cuda templates.
+export HMLP_USE_BLAS  = false  if you don't have a BLAS library. export MKLROOT        = xxx    to_the_path_of_intel_mkl export OPENBLASROOT   = xxx    to_the_path_of_OpenBLAS set HMLP_USE_CUDA     = true   to compile code with cuda templates.
 ```

 The default BLAS library for Intel compiler is MKL.
 For GNU compilers, cmake